quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part41_Optimizing_Memo.md

 ---
 #### State Features and Action Constraints
 The system uses six integer-valued features to represent states.
-However, the constraints (sets \(A(S_t)\)) are defined by a broader set of factors related to timing and resource constraints that must be satisfied by the hardware implementation.
+However, the constraints (sets $A(S_t)$) are defined by a broader set of factors related to timing and resource constraints that must be satisfied by the hardware implementation.
 :p What differentiates the state features used in tile coding from those used in action constraints?
 ??x
 The state features used for defining the action-value function through tile coding are derived primarily from the contents of the transaction queue (e.g., number of read/write requests).
-In contrast, the action constraint sets \(A(S_t)\) depend on more complex factors like timing and resource availability, ensuring that exploration does not compromise the integrity of the physical system. x??
+In contrast, the action constraint sets $A(S_t)$ depend on more complex factors like timing and resource availability, ensuring that exploration does not compromise the integrity of the physical system. x??

 ---